-Shorenstein made great strides in our environmental efforts and commitments in 2022, including resetting our baseline, restructuring our goals and targets for more progressive and accurate measurements, as well as pledging to new reporting standards and frameworks.
+Shorenstein made great strides in our environmental efforts and commitments in 2022, including resetting our Energy, Water, Waste, and Carbon baselines, restructuring our goals and targets for more progressive and accurate measurements, as well as pledging to new reporting standards and frameworks.
 We also dedicated time and efforts to direct environmental measures such as LEED certifications and efficiency upgrades at various properties in the portfolio.

-In the 2022 Global Real Estate Sustainability Benchmark (GRESB) assessment, Shorenstein scored 84 out of 100 possible points in its Standing Investments submittal.
-Improvements in this year's score include an increase in points in the Leadership portion of the Management section, as well as in the Energy and GHG emissions portions of the Performance section.
+In the 2022 Global Real Estate Sustainability Benchmark (GRESB) assessment, Shorenstein scored 84 out of 100 possible points in its Standing Investments submittal\.
+Improvements in this year's score include an increase in points in the Leadership portion of the Management section, as well as in the Energy and greenhouse gas ("GHG") emissions portions of the Performance section.
 Improvements were also made in Shorenstein's Development submittal, with a score of 79, up two points from 2021.
 Here, an increase in points was seen in the Leadership section as well as Building Certifications, Energy, and Stakeholder Engagement.